If you are bringing your class to us

 We are very happy to be able to work in spite of the virus outbreak.
 We think at this time of stress and uncertainty that it is more important than ever that children get some time to play outdoors.
 We are fortunate that our working environment outdoors is intrinsically safer than any other social setting, but we have developed a number of additional procedures to help keep you, your children and our staff safe.
 These procedures are informed by the current understanding of the virus and government guidelines for educational settings.

-Primary schools and other educational and childcare settings will be accepting children from June 1, in reduced class sizes and subject to government-specified infection controls.
-The government recommended class size is half a class (or roughly 15 children).
+Primary schools and other educational and childcare settings are now operating subject to government-specified infection controls.
 The infection control procedures required by government guidelines are:

 - minimising contact with individuals who are unwell by ensuring that those who have coronavirus symptoms, or who have someone in their household who does, do not attend childcare settings, schools or colleges